intel/fpga-partial-reconfig/README.md

-# Altera Partial Reconfiguration Design Flow
+# Intel FPGA Partial Reconfiguration Design Flow

-This directory contains scripts, reference designs, and tutorials for the Altera Partial Reconfiguration design flow.
+This directory contains scripts, reference designs, and tutorials for the Intel FPGA Partial Reconfiguration design flow.

 - [Tutorials](tutorials/) are located in the tutorials sub directory